CPScript/LoveLetter/README.md

 # Fine-Wine🍷
-Fine-wine worm, made for the ILOVEYOU Virus
+Fine-wine worm, made form the ILOVEYOU Virus

 I "CPScript" am not responsible for any damages you do with this script